 - To deepen students' understanding of the challenges and difficulties of presenting two of the texts studied for modern theatre audiences.

 This module is for single honours students only.

-In the first semester the lectures and seminars will focus on the text chosen for performance.
-Several of these will be third-year productions of texts performed as part of the Department's English-medium practical semester.
-In Semester 2, lectures will focus on the text in performance for the School's Shakespeare project and productions chosen for the London visit.
+The lectures and seminars will focus on the text chosen for performance.
+Several of these will be third-year productions of texts performed as part of the Department'r English-medium practical semester and the others will be performances scheduled to be seen on the theatre visit/s arranged for this module.

-Students should bear in mind their own responsibility for acquiring experience of the relevant text and bringing it to bear on their analysis of separate production events.
-It is also the responsibility of students to ensure that they attend the productions studied on the course.
+Students should bear in mind their own responsibility for acquiring their experience of the relevant text and bringing it to bear in the analysis of separate production events.
 The lectures and discussions arranged with theatre practitioners are designed to be generally helpful and informative, but they should not distract attention from the proper focus of the module which is firmly on the personal experience and analysis acquired and developed by the individual student.

-Students should be aware that they are expected to contribute towards the cost of the London trip.
+Students should be aware that they are expected to contribute towards the cost of the theatre visits.
 It is estimated that this will be approximately #150 (arrangements can be made to spread this cost over up to 6 instalments).